nathanrhead/amp/wompmobile-challenge/README.md

 - [ ] Flush out the styles & DOM to feel like a real web page (i.e. header, sidebar, etc).
 - [ ] Show a total result count.
 - [ ] Add pagination.
+- [x] Add a fallback for posters that aren't available.
+- [ ] Add persistence.